-JOB II: HANDLING THE MAIL
+JOB-II: HANDLINGTHEMAIL

-- The students are required to prepare specimen of Inward and Outward Mail Register and make minimum five imaginary entries therein. - The activities to be included are: folding of a letter, addressing, sealing, weighing and stamping the envelope.
+- The students are required to prepare specimen of Inward and Outward Mail Register and make minimum five imaginuretries there in. - The activities to be included are: folding of a letter, addressing, and sealing, weighing and stamping the envelope.
 The prepared envelopes to be pasted in the file.

-JOB III: FILING AND INDEXING
+JOB-III: FILING AND INDEXING

 Practice on classification of files, saving and retrieval of information.
-The students are required to make 3-4 files on computer and save them in a folder.
+The students are required to make 3-4 files on computer and save the mina folder.

-JOB IV: ARRANGING MEETINGS
+JOB-IV: ARRANGINGMEETINGS

-• The students are required to learn drafting of Notice, Agenda and Minutes of Meeting.
-Specimen of minimum two nos., each of Notice, Agenda and Minutes of Meeting with proper format to be pasted in a file.
+The students are required to learn drafting of Notice, Agenda and Minutes of Meeting.
+Specimen of minimum two nos.,each of Notice, Agenda and Minutes of Meeting with proper format to be pasted in a file.

-JOB V: TRAVEL ARRANGEMENTS
+JOB-V: TRAVEL ARRANGEMENTS

-The students are required to prepare an imaginary itinerary with minimum five entries.
-Study online the various services provided by travel agencies.
-Also enlist the same and place in the file.
-Practice of booking e-tickets for travel - by road, air and rail.
-Practice of filling of TA and Tour Claim Forms.
-Learning how to apply for Passport and Visa online.
+• The students are required to prepare an imaginary itinerary with minimum five entries.
+Study on line the various services provided by travel agencies .Also enlist the same and place in the file .Practice of booking e-tickets for travel - by road, air and rail.
+Practice of filling of TA and Tour Claim Forms .Learning how to apply for Passport and Visa online.

-JOB VI: BANKING SERVICES
+JOB-VI: BANKING SERVICES